 Characteristic Value

-Name Light sector Light sector
+Name Light sector

-Definition
+Definition A sector is the part of a circle between two straight lines drawn from the centre to the circumference.
+(Advanced Learner's Dictionary, 2nd Edition).

 Remarks n/a

 CamelCase lightSector

 AlphaCode LITSEC

-DataType Complex
+Sub Attributes Attribute Binding

 CamelCode Identifier multiplicity sequential

-SubAttribute sectorLimit1 1 n/a
+sectorLimit1 1 n/a

-SubAttribute sectorLimit2 1 n/a n/a
+sectorLimit2 1 n/a

-SubAttribute colour 1 n/a
+colour 1 n/a

-SubAttribute valueOfNominalRange 01 n/a
+valueOfNominalRange 01 n/a